 wafer rotate 180

-Note: rotations are CCW and should be only multiples of 90 degrees.
+Note: rotations are in the CCW direction and may only be multiples of 90 degrees.

 Most users of WMBatch will want to be able to set up batch coversions of multiple input wafers.
 For example, if a lot (say 25 wafers in the lot) arrives and the map files need to be converted for a pick and place machine, one will want 25 new map files.
 Ideally one could tell WMBatch the basic rules and then let it make all 25 conversions.
 However one may need to increment header data such as wafer number or increment the output file name.
 This can all be done using the repeat loop.
 The syntax is: